-All adopters are encouraged to enroll in a formal obedience class as soon as possible after adoption!
+All adopters are encouraged, but not required, to enroll in a formal obedience class as soon as possible after adoption!
 Training your dog at home is not the same as training in a formal class setting.
-Formal training with a classroom and trainer, gives your dog the opportunity to work on social skills with other dogs and other strange people, which is very important for the Doberman breed, and to bond with you as their new owner!
+Formal training with a classroom and trainer, gives your dog the opportunity to work on social skills with other dogs and other strange people, which is very important for all dogs, and to bond with you as their new owner!
 Trainers can also assist with any post adoption issues.
-BONUS!!!
-We will reimburse you $25 once we receive the certificate of obedience class completion.

 Post-Adoption.
 All owners must keep United Doberman Rescue up to date on current on phone and address information should you move.

 Adopting is a lifelong commitment and we expect adopters to fulfill that commitment for the life of the animal no matter what.
-Should you be unable to keep adopted dog under any circumstance for the life of the dog.
-Contact us and we will take the animal back immediately.
-Adopters may NOT give away, sell or transfer adopted dog ever for any reason!
-If you can no longer care for your adopted dog, it MUST be returned to UDR no exceptions.
+Should you be unable to keep your adopted dog under any circumstance for the life of the dog please contact us and we can talk about taking/surrendering the animal back to UDR.
+Adopters may NOT give away, sell or transfer adopted dog ever for any reason without consulting UDR!
+If you can no longer care for your adopted dog, consultation with a UDR member MUST be done, no exceptions.
 Violation of adopters commitment to a UDR animal with the signed contract can result in legal remedies.
 If your adopted dog bites someone, know we can not take back any dogs that bite, so you must prevent this from happening.
 Please consult us for help and remedies to any issue after adoption.